Raza, 'brilliant' Kaia slam ODI centuries as Zimbabwe stun Bangladesh

 "The news about Liton (Das) is not good -- I think he could miss the rest of the series.
 This is what I have heard and I need to check up on some others."

-Bangladesh, seventh in the ODI rankings and eight places above Zimbabwe, took advantage of being put in to bat by building what appeared to be a winning score.
+Bangladesh, seventh in the ODI rankings and eight places above Zimbabwe, took advantage of being put in to bat by building what seemed a winning score.

 Opener Liton led the way with an unbeaten 81 before being forced to retire with a suspected hamstring injury.
 He faced 89 balls and scored one six and nine fours.